 - Ability to work in an outdoor setting in varying weather conditions for several hours at a time

-- First Aid/CPR certified (re/certification costs are provided)
+- First Aid/CPR certified (re/certification provided if needed)

 - Proficient in Microsoft Office

 - Previous experience working with school-aged children a plus

 - Adaptable and energetic, quick learner under new circumstances

 - Ethic of national and community service and a strong desire to create positive change

 - Ability to communicate effectively both verbally and in writing; computer literate